Guided Distillation for Semi-Supervised Instance Segmentation: Related work

 \section{Related work}

 In this section, we review instance segmentation models and their applications in the semi-supervised regime.

-\mypar{Segmentation models} Instance segmentation aims at identifying the semantic class of every pixel in the image, as well as associate each pixel with a specific instance of the object class.
+\mypar{Segmentation models} Instance segmentation aims at identifying the semantic class of every pixel in the image, as well as associating each pixel with a specific instance of the object class.
 This contrasts with semantic segmentation which only aims at solving the first part.
 Instance segmentation is more challenging because it requires identifying each individual object instance, associating parts with the correct objects, and accurately determining the boundaries of individual objects.
-These difficulties compound with other challenges, such as variability in scale, color, lighting, occlusions, and possibly motion blur.
-Until recently, the state-of-the-art was held the detection based approaches such as Mask-RCNN~\cite{he17iccv} and follow-ups such as ViTDet~\cite{li22arxiv}, with a component to detect object bounding-boxes and one for binary segmentation to isolate the object from background pixels.
+These difficulties compound with other challenges, such as variability in scale, color, lighting, occlusions, \etc Until recently, the state-of-the-art was held by detection based approaches such as Mask-RCNN~\cite{he17iccv} and follow-ups such as ViTDet~\cite{li22arxiv}, with a component to detect object bounding-boxes and one for binary segmentation to isolate the object from background pixels.
 Further progress in transformers \cite{maskformer, mask2former} allowed instance segmentation approaches to avoid a separate detection step.
-Additional gains have been brought by leveraging text-level supervision using CLIP and very large models~\cite{fang2023eva}. {The Segment Anything Model (SAM) also exploits text level supervision among other kinds, being able to condition its output on a text prompt, bounding box, or point coordinate.
-However, the output does not include class prediction and thus differs from the instance segmentation task considered here.} To our knowledge, our work is the first one to explore the application of ViTs in the context of semi-supervised instance segmentation.
+Additional gains have been brought by leveraging text-level supervision using CLIP and very large models~\cite{fang2023eva}.
+To our knowledge, our work is the first one to explore the application of ViTs in the context of semi-supervised instance segmentation.
 Recently, MaskFormer~\cite{maskformer} observed that mask classification is sufficiently general to solve both semantic and instance-level segmentation tasks.
 Their approach converts per-pixel classification into a mask classification model using a transformer-based set prediction mechanism.
 Mask2Former~\cite{mask2former} provides further improvements and presents a universal segmentation model using the same mask classification mechanism, an efficient masked attention module, multi-scale feature pooling and other improved techniques for fast and efficient training.